 Stuff with Dan’s teacher?
 Don’t care.
 Also, I learned that this was also completely pointless because this character, according to her bio, is never seen again and the year long detention (She specifically said “Injunction,” Wiki, but your explanation makes more sense) that Dan got, the one that ‘ruined his life’ is never brought up or enforced.
 Whoopee.

 The battle against Shuji is entirely pointless – not just because it’s a predictable waste of time against a character who has already been beaten easily twice already, but also because Dan and Drago cheated.
-It’s shameless filler that they deserve to be punched in the face for.

 The battle against Masquerade isn’t even interesting.
-He uses the same monster three times in a row, basically the same tactic twice in a row and there’s little in regards to excitement.
+He uses the same monster three times in a row, basically the same tactic twice in a row, and there’s little in regards to excitement.
 The only entertaining aspect was the silly name of the Doom Dimension.